 - Students from Country WA

-‘Children who wish to participate in a Gifted and Talented Academic, Arts or Languages Secondary Selective Programs have access to a range of options including Selective Academic Program Online, regional school [Bunbury Senior High School and Albany Senior High School] and at one of two residential colleges [City Beach and Albany]’.
+‘Children who wish to participate in a Gifted and Talented Academic, Arts or Languages Secondary Selective Programs have access to a range of options including the Selective Academic Program Online, regional school [Bunbury Senior High School and Albany Senior High School] and at one of two residential colleges [City Beach and Albany]’.